Kim Zolciak Blaming Pregnancies On Changing Looks: Denies Plastic Surgery?

 Kim Zolciak doesn’t look the same as she did a few years ago when she filmed The Real Housewives of Atlanta with the other ladies.
 Kim actually looked a lot older when she first started filming the show, even though she was only in her late 20s.
 Over the years, Kim started looking younger and some people blamed plastic surgery.
-But over the past couple of years, Zolciak’s look has changed and it looks like she’s had a lot of work done.
+But over the past couple of years, Zolciak’s look has changed, and it looks like she’s had a lot of work done.
 She even shares pictures of herself and her waist trainer, which some people have said has made her look plastic.

 According to a new Bravo report, Kim Zolciak is now speaking out about the comments that she has changed the way she looks.
 So many people have assumed that she has had a nose job, injections, and even plenty of Botox.
 But Kim has an explanation for her changing look.
 She points out that she’s been pregnant five times and that does change one’s look.